verifytas/verifytas/README.md

 Hello, everyone!

-This is just yoon-il's repository
-Only for test version
+This is just yoon-il's repository only for test version